Treasury - the perfect addition to your skill set

 The Association of Corporate Treasurers (ACT) is the chartered body for treasury professionals.
 The ACCA and the ACT are partner professional bodies, working together to further the development and raise the profiles of finance professionals.
 Find out more about the ACT and treasury as a profession.

-If you’re looking to open doors to further career opportunities, then look no further.
+If you’re looking to open doors to improve your career opportunities, then look no further.
 The ACT sets the industry benchmark qualifications in treasury.

-Fast track your way to success – the ACCA and the ACT have worked closely together to map our syllabi and assessments and where there is overlap, exemptions apply.
+Fast track your way to success – the ACCA and the ACT have worked closely together to map our syllabi and assessments and where there is overlap, exemptions apply (subject to fees).

 Certificate in Treasury Fundamentals (CertTF)